 As the graph below shows, capital contributions in recent years have decreased significantly from a high point of \$30.5 million reached in 2007, reflecting a steep decline in the construction of new houses and commercial development.
-The increases in Contributions in FY 2014 and again in FY 2015 reflect an increase in new construction, after six years of continued decline.
+The increased amounts in Contributions in the most recent three years reflect an increase in new construction, after six years of continued decline.